Mathics3/mathics-development-guide/docs/tmp.md

 You can now run the web server with `mathicsserver -e` but you probably want to make some changes first.
 - disable the files module by setting `ENABLE_FILES_MODULE = False` in `mathics/settings.py` (otherwise remote users will be able to read and write local files).
 - set an execution timeout in `mathics/setttings.py`, e.g. `TIMEOUT = 10` for a 10s limit.
 - Various other changes in the `settings.py` file like email addresses.

 You probably also want to run the server as a restricted user within a jail shell

-Running Mathics on a public webserver
+Running Mathics3 on a public webserver
 -------------------------------------
-**Warning:** You should be very careful running Mathics publicly, there are some potentially large security implications to be aware of!
+**Warning:** You should be very careful running Mathics3 publicly, there are some potentially large security implications to be aware of!

 The setup is similar but you can use ngnix to cache the static content.
-Mathics runs as a wsgi app so you can use uwsgi.
+Mathics3 runs as a wsgi app so you can use uwsgi.
 The [Django docs](https://uwsgi-docs.readthedocs.org/en/latest/tutorials/Django_and_nginx.html) are a good reference.